Walter Giffard, Lord of Longueville

-Walter Gautier Giffard, Lord of Longueville, Normandy (a.k.a.
-'Giffard of Barbastre'), was a Norman baron, a Tenant-in-chief in England, a Christian knight who fought against the Saracens in Spain during the Reconquista and was one of the 15 or so known companions of William the Conqueror at the Battle of Hastings in 1066.
+Walter Gautier Giffard, Lord of Longueville, Normandy (also known as 'Giffard of Barbastre'), was a Norman baron, a Tenant-in-chief in England, a Christian knight who fought against the Saracens in Spain during the Reconquista and was one of the 15 or so known companions of William the Conqueror at the Battle of Hastings in 1066.

 Life

 Walter (Note: This Walter has been confused with his son, Walter Giffard, 1st Earl of Buckingham.
 Orderic Vitalis (the eleventh century monastic chronicler) confused reports of father and son while Freeman, not realizing that the elder Walter had died in the lifetime of the Conqueror, assumed William Rufus had created the first Walter as earl of Buckingham when in fact it was his son Walter who became the first earl.) was the son of Osbern de Bolbec, Lord of Longueville by a sister of Gunnor, Duchess of Normandy.
 (Note: Several sisters of Gunnor are named by historical sources but these sources are in conflict regarding which of Gunnor's kin derived from which sister.
 Robert of Torigni identifies Walter's mother with Gunnor's sister Wevie, and though The Complete Peerage states the mother was instead Avelina without further explanation, more comprehensive studies of Gunnor's siblings accept Robert de Torigni's version.)
 As such he was first cousin twice removed of William the Conqueror.

 From the mid 1040s Walter's name appears among the loyal supporters of William the Conqueror.
 Walter was at the Battle of Mortemer and was among the Norman barons who surprised and defeated Counts Odo and Renaud leading the French contingent attacking Normandy from the east.
 In particular, he and another great vassal Robert of Eu encountered Odo's army encamped in the village of Mortemer with no sentries and the soldiers were drunk.
 The Normans attacked the French while they slept, most being either killed or taken prisoner, although Odo himself escaped.
 When King Henry I learned of the fate of his brother Odo's army he promptly withdrew his remaining forces and left Normandy.
 In 1054 Walter was in charge of maintaining the siege of Arques castle, against William of Talou, who had rebelled against the Conqueror.